Gravitational waves from primordial black holes passing by neutron stars: observational prospects for the Galactic center: Introduction

 The first question is which PBH mass range is most promising for detection.
 The absolute signal strength increases linearly with the PBH mass $m$, and so does the detection horizon, reaching hundreds of Mpc for $m$ approaching $M_\odot$.
 The rate of detectable events therefore depends on the PBH mass through two competing effects: an increase in the number of neutron stars enclosed within the detection horizon, and a decrease in the PBH number density proportional to $1/m$.
 Because the Galactic center contains a large density of both neutron stars and dark matter, the rate will exhibit a local maximum when the detection horizon barely reaches it.
 Given its distance of $d=8.2$~kpc, this corresponds to PBH masses $m \sim 10^{-4} M_\odot$ on which we will focus in what follows.

 The key question, however, is the absolute value of the event rate: do such PBH-NS encounters happen often enough to be detected in a reasonably near future?
 For hyperbolic, unbound encounters the estimate is straightforward: where $N_\text{NS}$ is the number of neutron stars in the considered region (in our case, the Milky Way), $r_\text{det}$ denotes the largest periastron distance at which an encounter in the Galactic center still produces a detectable signal on Earth, $\bar{v}$ is the typical relative velocity of PBHs and NSs, and $n_\text{PBH}=f_\text{PBH}\rho_\text{DM}/m$ is the PBH number density, with $f_\text{PBH}$ the fraction of DM in the form of PBHs and $\rho_\text{DM}$ the dark matter density.
 The third factor accounts for gravitational focusing \cite{BinneyTremaine}.
+We have checked that this estimate is valid for any smooth and compact relative velocity distribution with a characteristic velocity $\bar v$, up to order-one corrections.
+For instance, in the case of a Maxwellian distribution the difference with Eq.~\eqref{eq:rate_unbound} would be of order $\sim40\%$.

 The rate of direct encounters (\ref{eq:rate_unbound}) is, obviously, too low.
 However, when PBHs are trapped on bound eccentric orbits around neutron stars, they {\em repeatedly} pass close to the NS, emitting GW signals at each periastron passage.
 Estimating the contribution of such bound PBHs to the detectable event rate is less straightforward, since the encounters occur as series: initially rare, but becoming increasingly frequent as the orbit decays toward the final inspiral.
 Over time, different series -- originating from different PBHs -- occur randomly and independently, whereas the encounters within a given series are statistically correlated.
 In this context, the relevant question is: given an observation time window of, say, $t_\text{obs}\sim 10$~yr, what is the probability of detecting at least one such encounter during this period?